MicrosoftDocs/biztalk-docs/his/his-update-center.md

 # Update Center

-Find and manage updates for Host Integration Server (HIS), and the Microsoft OLE DB Provider for DB2 (included in Microsoft SQL Server Feature Packs).
+Find and manage updates for Host Integration Server (HIS), and the Microsoft OLE DB Provider for DB2.

 > [!NOTE]
 > The [Microsoft Product Lifecycle Page](https://support.microsoft.com/lifecycle/) lists the supported state for the different HIS versions.